techidaily/site-android-frp/source/_posts/is-gsm-flasher-adb-legit-full-review-to-bypass-your-realme-narzo-60x-5g-phone-frp-lock-by-drfone-android.md

 Both tools serve their purpose effectively.
 If you're looking for a free and simple solution specifically for Realme smartphones, Realme ADB Format Tool is your go-to option.
 However, if you want a comprehensive software suite that serves multiple purposes and supports a wide range of brands, Dr.Fone - Screen Unlock (Android) is worth considering.
 Remember, the best tool depends on your specific needs and budget.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 6.
 FAQs about the Realme ADB Format Tool

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5OmJZ4Z8jgk?si=YIoEaPI8geoiFSYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Is the Realme ADB Format Tool safe to use?